-The eight of us were grouped by gender, and as it were, I snuggled down next to the girls under layers and layers of blankets, for one of the most peaceful periods of sleep I'd had in a long time.
+The eight of us were grouped by gender, and as it were, I snuggled down next to the girls under layers and layers of blankets for one of the most peaceful periods of sleep I'd had in a long time.

-We were up bright and early the next morning, ready for our second and final day of riding.
+We were up bright and early the following day, ready for our second and final day of riding.
 After a very satisfying breakfast, I hopped back on Tortoise.

 We'd spent the previous day riding uphill into the mountains.
-As Isaac Newton had famously noted: “What goes up, must come down.”
+As Isaac Newton had famously noted: “What goes up must come down.”

 A few of our party opted to hop off their horses and walk instead.
-By this time, I had well and truly found my horse legs and was feeling at home in the saddle.
+By this time, I had well and truly found my horse legs and felt at home in the saddle.

-After stuffing myself full of bread and freshly made cream, I went outside to play with a very friendly local dog.
+After stuffing myself full of bread and freshly made cream, I went outside to play with an amiable local dog.

 It was during this time that we saw our first Golden Eagle.
 It would perch in the grass for a while, watching us.

 As soon as we got close, it would take off again, only to repeat the process.

 We arrived at our destination in the late afternoon.
 A storm had brewed for some time by this point, dark clouds gathering over the lake.
 We made it just before the rain hit.